This documents the new v2 API. For v1 docs, go here.

 Fetch the rate and convert in your own code.

-function convert(from, to, amount) {
+function convert(base, quote, amount) {

 .then((resp) => resp.json())